-2. Click the, "Pick-Shaped" icon to open string picking sensitivity settings.
+2. Click the icon to open picking sensitivity settings.

 3. You can choose a preset of low, medium, high or max sensitivity.
 You can also individually adjust string sensitivities which will make for a custom setup.

-4. If you find adjusting your sensitivities produces too soft or loud of audio output, you can use String Boost to fine tune the audio output.
-Raising string boost will increase volume, and lowering will quiet down the output.
+4. If you find that adjusting your sensitivities produces an audio output that is too soft OR loud, you can use String Boost to fine-tune the audio output.
+Raising string boost will increase volume and lowering will decrease it.
 The Acceptable range for string boost is 0-64.